sergeyk/sergeyk.github.com/_posts/2013-11-14-recognizing-image-style.md

 Our approach shows excellent classification performance on both datasets.
 We use the learned classifiers to extend traditional tag-based image search to consider stylistic constraints, and demonstrate cross-dataset understanding of style.
 </p>

+This project is a work in progress.
+The code linked below contains most up-to-date data and experiments.

 ## Publications